A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: Experimental setup and evaluation

 \subsection{Generalization to different clock periods}

-In our experiments, the designs used for training have been implemented at a single target clock period.
-Next, we analyze the ability of ML models to generalize with respect to unseen designs generated by using different clock periods from the one used for training.
-To test the sensitivity of the models to different clock periods, we generate each design with two more clock periods and extract the input features for running ML inferences on two unseen designs.
-Fig.~\ref{fig:CLK-sensitivity} shows the prediction accuracy for all designs generated using three different clock constraints.
-The leftmost clock period of each plot is used for training, which is also denoted in blue in Table~\ref{tbl:clk-sensitivity}, and the other two clock periods are unseen during the training.
+\blueHL{In the experiments above, the designs used for training have been implemented at a single target clock period.
+We now analyze the ability of our ML models to generalize with respect to unseen designs generated by using different clock periods from the one used for training.
+To test the sensitivity of the models to different clock periods, we implement each design with two more clock periods and extract the input features for running ML inferences on two unseen designs.
+Fig.~\ref{fig:CLK-sensitivity} shows the prediction accuracy for all designs generated using three different clock constraints. \greenHL{Here, the model presented in Tables~\ref{tbl:ml-sink-accuracy2} and \ref{tbl:ml-impact-on-DR-OR} is used for the leftmost clock period.} The leftmost clock period of each plot is used for training, which is also denoted in blue in Table~\ref{tbl:clk-sensitivity}, and the other two clock periods are unseen during the training.
 The mean \%error for each case is listed in Table~\ref{tbl:clk-sensitivity}.
 In the box-whisker plot, the boxes indicate the 25$^{\rm th}$ percentile, 50$^{\rm th}$ percentile (the median, shown by a yellow line), and 75$^{\rm th}$ percentile of the prediction error of the traditional method in GR and ML-based method.
 For the ML-based method, the box and the median are generally lower than for the traditional method, indicating that ML models have good ability to generalize with respect to unseen designs with different clock constraints.
-Although the median slew error for the ML-based method for swerv\_wrapper under a 2.3ns clock constraint, both the mean \%error from ML-based method and from traditional methods are 0.06\% according to Table~\ref{tbl:clk-sensitivity}.
-The table summarizes the mean \% error of the prediction for different clock periods, one of which used for training and is highlighted in blue.
-The smaller ML prediction errors for designs in 12nm also indicate that our models generalize well in 12nm.
+The table summarizes the mean \%error of the prediction for different clock periods, one of which used for training and is highlighted in blue.
+The smaller ML prediction errors for designs in 12nm also indicate that our models generalize well in 12nm.}